mollybostic/cleaning-data-assignment/codebook.md

 - Old: fBodyGyroMag-std()
 - New: StandardDeviationFFTBodyAngularVelocityMagnitude

-The overall result is that the names are long, but hopefully easier to understand.
+The overall result is that the names are long but hopefully easier to understand.

 There are some interesting threads on the course discussion board about wide vs. narrow formats for tidy data.
 I chose to use the wide format, aligning to these principles: